45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 Progress: 3+ months

-Independent work is individualised and differentiated according to the abilities within the class.
+Independent work is individualised and differentiated according to the class’ abilities.

 This low threshold, high ceiling approach can be very effective when done correctly.
 However, planning for individualised instruction can be difficult and take a lot of time.